momoikich/Currency-Converter/README.md

 # Currency Converter

-## Description
+## Overview

-The Currency Converter is a Python program designed to facilitate currency conversion using the latest exchange rates.
-It leverages the ExchangeRate-API to fetch real-time exchange rates and performs conversions based on user input.
+The Currency Converter is a Python-based application that simplifies currency conversion using real-time exchange rates.
+This project utilizes the ExchangeRate-API to fetch up-to-date exchange rates and performs seamless currency conversions based on user input.

-## Features
+## Key Features

-- Fetches the latest exchange rates from ExchangeRate-API.
+- **Real-time Exchange Rates:** Fetches the latest exchange rates from ExchangeRate-API.
-- Converts currency from one form to another.
+- **Currency Conversion:** Allows users to convert currency from one form to another.
-- User-friendly command-line interface.
+- **User-Friendly Interface:** Provides an intuitive command-line interface for a smooth user experience.

 ## Requirements

+To use the Currency Converter, ensure that you have the following:

-- Python 3.12
+- Python 3.10
 - `requests` library (`pip install requests`)
 - `Gooey` library (`pip install Gooey`)
-- ExchangeRate-API key (Sign up at https://www.exchangerate-api.com/ to obtain a key)
+- ExchangeRate-API key (Sign up at [ExchangeRate-API](https://www.exchangerate-api.com/) to obtain a key)

 ## Installation